enesicmen/Initial-Code-Software-Solutions-Case/README.md

 ## Application flow

 - The user registers or logs in to the application.
-He enters the product details and adds the product to the cart.
-From there, he goes to the payment screen and enters his card information.
-If the user's basket is below 1000 TL, an error message is displayed (to show and simulate the Error situation).
+Enters the product details and adds the product to the cart.
+  From here, he goes to the payment screen and enters his card information.
+If the user's basket is over 1000 TL, an error message is displayed (To show and simulate the error condition).
 If the basket amount is below 1000 TL, the payment is successful.
   After purchasing the product, the basket is cleared.
-You can view your past orders in the Profile tab.
+You can see your past orders in the Profile tab.